 Long before we fell in love with Colorado and the Rocky Mountains, we had a huge crush on North Carolina and the Blue Ridge Mountains.
 From waterfalls to gorgeous hikes, and many adventures in between, this was our go-to vacation spot when we lived in the mountain-less swamp called Florida.
-But our first trip will always be our favorite, so if you are a nature-lover like us, here’s our guide to the perfect weekend in North Carolina (engagement optional).
+But our first long weekend in North Carolina will always be our favorite.
+So, if you are a nature-lover like us, here’s our guide to the perfect romantic visit to North Carolina (engagement optional).

 Blue Ridge Parkway Hiking

 You would think after driving the seven hours from our hometown of Jacksonville, FL, to North Carolina we would be ready to head straight to our hotel to get some sleep.
 But not us, we were ready to explore!
 After making a few stops along the way, we ended up seeing a sign for the Devil’s Courthouse Overlook and decided to stop for a nice little hike.